mynamesahu/Documents_Repository/Documents_ManagedProject/MyDocuments/JAVA_InstantReference/ReadMe.txt

-how to create a WAR file from the Web application
+How to create a WAR file from the Web application
 ===================================================
 NetBeans IDE > Right click your project > Click "Clean and Build" The war file "<Project name>.war" will be created under the "dist" folder of your app